 The two most powerful men in the Florida Legislature are steering millions of dollars to community colleges in their districts.

-Senate President Don Gaetz, R-Niceville, helped approve a list of allocations for state college projects that included $14 million for the advanced technology center at Panama City's Gulf Coast State College.
-That amount grew from an original Senate offer of a mere $300,000, but bloomed to $17.5 million and then was reduced back to $14 million Sunday night with little discussion.
+Senate President Don Gaetz, R-Niceville, helped approve a list of allocations for state college projects that included $17.5 million for the advanced technology center at Panama City's Gulf Coast State College.
+That amount grew from an original Senate offer of a mere $300,000, but bloomed in a last-minute addition that was first announced on Saturday night.

 Another $6.9 million was approved for a new Pasco-Hernando Community College campus in Wesley Chapel, the home of Florida House Speaker Will Weatherford.